 The Kiwi House at Otorohanga is a great place to see New Zealand’s native wildlife up close.

 The keepers talk about the Kiwi, Kea, Kaka, Kakariki and Eels throughout the day.
-It’s a small park to walk around, but you can see endangered New Zealand wildlife and walk through a large aviary with birds flying freely.
-The Kiwi House at Otorohanga is a great place for kids to see and learn all about our local wildlife.
+It’s a small park to walk around, but you can see endangered New Zealand wildlife and walk through an immense aviary with birds flying freely.
+The Kiwi House at Otorohanga is an excellent place for kids to see and learn all about our local wildlife.

 You can find the Keeper Talks here and a map of the zoo here.